Lohitvardhan/AIrecruit/README.md

 # Recruit.ai

-Automating first round selections in recruitment process.
-As an alternative to resumes, candidates are supposed to send introduction videos.
-Emotional analysis would be performed on these videos using LLaVa.
-Their transcript would be analyzed to get the details of the candidate.
-Finally, a decision would be given on whether to select the candidate or not.
+This project automates the first round of recruitment by replacing traditional resumes with candidate introduction videos.
+Emotional analysis is conducted on the videos using LLAVA to assess engagement and expressions, while the video transcripts are analyzed to extract key details like qualifications, skills, and experience.
+Based on these insights, an automated decision is generated to determine whether the candidate advances to the next round.

 ## Run the webapp
 1. Clone this repository